OpenSlides/openslides-backend/docs/actions/committee.json_upload.md

 ## Action

 The data will create or update committees.
 The committees will be identified by their exact name.
-The fields `description`, `forward_to_committees`,`managers` and `organization_tags` belong to the committee and will be updated in an existing committee.
+The fields `description`, `forward_to_committees`,`managers`, `parent` and `organization_tags` belong to the committee and will be updated in an existing committee.
 This way forwardings, managers and organization tags can be added or removed.

 Giving a `meeting_name` will always create a new meeting in the committee with the given name.
 If a `meeting_template` is given, this will be cloned, otherwise a fresh meeting will be created.